kubernetes/kops/docs/development/how_it_works.md

 The base level struct of the API is `api.Cluster{}` which is defined [here](https://github.com/kubernetes/kops/blob/master/pkg/apis/kops/cluster.go#L40).
 The top level struct contains meta information about the object such as the kind and version and the main data for the cluster itself can be found in `cluster.Spec`

 It is important to note that the API members are a representation of a Kubernetes cluster.
 These values are stored in the `kops` **STATE STORE** mentioned above for later use.
-By design kops does not store information about the state of the cloud in the state store, if it can infer it from looking at the actual state of the cloud.
+By design kOps does not store information about the state of the cloud in the state store, if it can infer it from looking at the actual state of the cloud.

 More information on the API can be found [here](https://github.com/kubernetes/kops/blob/master/docs/cluster_spec.md).